estebanways/diy-linux-book/README.md

 The complete project documentation is only available here:
 <https://drive.google.com/drive/folders/1FyXI0XZmpVmEEPXrT1beBs8HI6i6ioOB?usp=share_link>

-< /br>You can also contribute directly to the documentation with your comments.
+You can also contribute directly to the documentation with your comments.

 2. Fork this repository.